Welcome to Riverside

-The statuary at Riverside is a document of 130 years of Colorado history; the imagery above the ground is every bit as compelling as the history under the ground.
+Riverside is a document of 130 years of Colorado history, both above and under the ground.

 The threats currently facing the cemetery are significant and compounding.
 The most significant issue it currently faces is the loss in 2001 of its “handshake agreement” to water rights from the South Platte River.
 The historic landscape has suffered a staggering loss of plantings without supplemental irrigation to augment the low natural precipitation of the region.
 Turfgrass is all but gone from the property, leaving only weeds and patches of native grass as the primary groundcover.